If you have any questions about the Library’s rare books and manuscript collections please email: [email protected]

-Trinity College is an educational institution comprising 180 Fellows and nearly 1,000 students.
+Trinity College is an educational institution comprising 180 Fellows and more than 1,000 students.
 The College welcomes visitors to Great Court and the Chapel for most of the year.

-Alternatively, Great Court may be viewed from beneath Queen’s Gate, on Trinity Lane, from 10am to 5pm every day, free of charge.
+Alternatively, Great Court may be viewed from beneath Queen’s Gate, on Trinity Lane, every day, free of charge.

 Great Court is accessible (via a ramp) for visitors with disabilities.
 The cobbled areas can be avoided by using the flagged paths.
 There is a ramp to the Chapel.
 For more information please see the Disability Resource Centre.

 Access to the Wren Library is from the Backs via Garrett Hostel Lane or Queen’s Road and the Avenue.
-There is no public access from Great Court.
+There is no public access to the Wren from Great Court.

 Generally the Wren is open to the public from Monday to Friday between 12 and 2pm, and on Saturday mornings in Full Term from 10.30am until 12.30pm.